Jocho-Smith/fat_curd/bbc_sentiment/README.md

 - Why cloudstorage instead of local?
 - Which cloud storage?
 # Answered Questions:
+## Should we use AWS?
+- My (jocho) opinion is no, b/c I've read a bit about it now and it's way to advanced/huge for our project!
+It's the largest provider for cloud services, but this also means that we don't need 98% of their features.
+And one has to pay for it!
+So better use some open source, small prototype and learn something about the concept of could computing in general.
+Maybe it's benificial to know a bit about AWS, b/c it's often mentioned job offers, but it's definitely not suited for our project.
 ## Webscraping tool we will use:
 - BeautifulSoup (guide: https://towardsdatascience.com/super-simple-way-to-scrape-bbc-news-articles-in-python-5fe1e6ee82d9)
 ## in git: what is the difference between `fetch` and `pull`?